-10. Suspension of Play (Rule 5.7)
+8. Suspension of Play (Rule 5.7)

 When play is stopped by the Committee in case of imminent danger, all players must stop play at once and must not make another stroke until the Committee resumes play.
+When play is stopped for imminent danger, practice is prohibited on any area in and outside the course.